 Using them will supercharge any headline.
 And give it more muscle and more potency.

-Using at least three … all four if you can … will normally still result in a successful headline.
+Using at least three can still result in a successful headline.
 One that gets your prospect to start reading the rest of your ad or sales page.

 What Are the Four U’s of Writing Powerful Headlines?

 What Else Can A Great Headline Do?